mike-cline-53/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzz1.jpg){: loading=lazy width="600"}

 * Use the guide on the top of the YZ plate to align the coupler.
+Please note that there are two different sized openings on either side.
 * Use the small furthest line
 * Make sure the stepper is on the endstop side of the plate.
 * Tighten the set/grub screw on the flat first, the other.